 Consider what other unique events, promotions or packages can you utilise to draw a crowd.

-In 2021, it is extremely likely that your customer has already checked out your cellar door online before they visit you in person.
+In 2022, your customer likely has already checked out your cellar door online before visiting you in person.

 As such, having an inconsistent, outdated or even incorrect online presence can be enormously damaging.